cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-cast.md

 The catalogs also provide a cast from `numeric` to `integer`.
 If that cast were marked `AS IMPLICIT`, which it is not, then the parser would be faced with choosing between the above interpretation and the alternative of casting the `numeric` constant to `integer` and applying the `integer + integer` operator.
 Lacking any knowledge of which choice to prefer, the parser would give up and declare the query ambiguous.
 The fact that only one of the two casts is implicit is the way in which we teach the parser to prefer resolution of a mixed `numeric`-and-`integer` expression as `numeric`; the parser has no built-in knowledge about that.

 It is wise to be conservative about marking casts as implicit.
-An overabundance of implicit casting paths can cause Greenplum Database to choose surprising interpretations of commands, or to be unable to resolve commands at all because there are multiple possible interpretations.
+An overabundance of implicit casting paths can cause Cloudberry Database to choose surprising interpretations of commands, or to be unable to resolve commands at all because there are multiple possible interpretations.
 A good general rule is to make a cast implicitly invokable only for information-preserving transformations between types in the same general type category.
 For example, the cast from `int2` to `int4` can reasonably be implicit, but the cast from `float8` to `int4` should probably be assignment-only.
 Cross-type-category casts, such as `text` to `int4`, are best made explicit-only.

 > **Note** Sometimes it is necessary for usability or standards-compliance reasons to provide multiple implicit casts among a set of types, resulting in ambiguity that cannot be avoided as described above.
 The parser uses a fallback heuristic based on type categories and preferred types that helps to provide desired behavior in such cases.
 See [CREATE TYPE](/docs/sql-statements/sql-statement-create-type.md) for more information.